 : MENTAL HEALTH 1

-Examination of important psychological theories, assessment tools and conditions.
-Discussion of common presentations of psychological disorders, how to screen for these conditions in the chiropractic office and fundamentals of treatment.
+This course covers the examination of important psychological theories, assessment tools and conditions, discussion of common presentations of psychological disorders, screening recommendations for the chiropractic practitioner, and fundamentals of treatment.
 Diagnostic categories and syndromes are reviewed.
 This hybrid course consists of up to four lectures and accompanying online content which is completed independently.

 : MENTAL HEALTH 2